 I thought for those minutes more and pulled up in my driveway and walked in to meet my older kids who were getting ready.
 I thought about how I knew that my daughter loved whipped berry cream cheese and Twizzler Pull-Apart licorice.
 I thought about the reports and grades and love I have for my boys.
 I looked around at our house – at the memories we’ve made, about how day after day after day I show up for those kids.

-It’s easy for me to get bitter about no child support and how he’s absent in their lives.
+It’s easy for me to get bitter about the years of no child support and how he’s almost completely absent in their lives.
 No money stings the pocketbook for sure, but no money stings the heart too.
 I try to not let them know how much it bothers me, but sometimes it does because I wrestle with wondering why they didn’t matter that much.

 But then I have to let it go.